verrazzano/docs/content/en/docs/setup/install/multicluster.md

 ### Cluster label selection

-Multicluster installation supports a label selector for cluster selection.
+You can provide a label selector in the Verrazzano resource.
-If you use Rancher to create a new managed cluster, then you will be able to select clusters that are automatically registered by Verrazzano.
+The label selector is used to determine which clusters created in Rancher will be automatically registered by Verrazzano.

 #### Verrazzano configuration for cluster label selection